 Elevated concentrations of PCBs and dioxins in eggs were associated with increased incidences of morphological deformities observed in wild populations of colonial waterbirds in the 1970s-1990s (Gilbertson et al. 1976; Ludwig et al. 1996).
 In 1998, Michigan State University researchers found three cross-billed common tern chicks out of 120 birds at the colony on Lime Island (EC et al. 2002).
 In this study, surveys of herring gull and common tern chicks at both AOC and reference colonies revealed no evidence of morphological deformities in both study years, a finding which is consistent with low organochlorine and dioxin burdens found in embryos from these sites.
-In the artificial incubation study however, embryonic deformities were detected in a single embryo from one or more AOC colonies per year, but out of a small sample size of viable embryos.
+In the artificial incubation study however, embryonic deformities were detected in a single embryo from one or more AOC colonies per year, but out of a small sample size of fertile embryos.
 The detection of a limited number of deformed embryos, but not free-living chicks, may not be surprising since affected individuals in wild populations would likely die before hatching or shortly thereafter and therefore not be captured in a deformity survey.
 It is somewhat puzzling however that deformed embryos were found only at AOC colonies and not at reference colonies for both species in both years.
-Specifically, three deformed herring gull embryos were found out of 53 viable eggs (6%) and two deformed common tern embryos were found out of 52 viable eggs (4%) when counts for AOC colonies and study years were combined.
-No deformed embryos were observed out of 46 viable herring gull eggs and 25 viable common tern eggs examined at the reference colonies, Double Island and Cousins Island, in the two years, respectively.
+Specifically, three deformed herring gull embryos were found out of 56 fertile eggs (5%) and two deformed common tern embryos were found out of 56 fertile eggs (4%) when counts for AOC colonies and study years were combined.
+No deformed embryos were observed out of 46 fertile herring gull eggs and 25 fertile common tern eggs examined at the reference colonies, Double Island and Cousins Island, in the two years, respectively.
 Similar concentrations of non-ortho PCBs, 2,3,7,8-TCDD, and TEQs between deformed and normal embryos from AOC colonies of both herring gulls and common terns rule out the possibility that embryonic deformities were associated with exposure to dioxin-like PCBs and dioxins.
-A third year of egg collection and artificial incubation of eggs in the laboratory will be conducted in 2014 to examine this pattern further at both AOC and reference colonies.
-Nonetheless, given the low burdens of PCBs, other organochlorines, dioxins and furans, and mercury found in embryos, it is unlikely that this is a contaminant-related issue.
+Given the low probability of detecting deformed embryos at colonies, two additional years of egg collection and artificial incubation were conducted in 2013 and 2014 to increase sample size and examine this further.
+The results are outlined in the Addendum of this report and summarize four years of embryonic deformity data for both species.
+Based on these findings, deformities were evident in embryos from both AOC and reference colonies for both species and at comparable frequencies between the two groups.
+There is no evidence to suggest that there were differences in developmental effects in herring gulls and common terns that could be associated with influences that are specific to the St. Marys River AOC.